sparkapi/sparkql/README.md

-SparkQL query language parser
+SparkQL parser
 =====================
-This gem contains the syntax parser for processing spark api filter queries into manageable expressions.
+This gem contains the syntax parser for processing Spark Query Language filter queries into a manageable structure.
 To get an overview of the language syntax-wise, refer to the following files:

 * lib/sparkql/parser.y   # BNF Grammar
 * lib/sparkql/token.rb   # Token matching rules